-Drivers should be extra careful in zones where these vulnerable pedestrians are more likely to cross the road, such as near schools, daycare centers, nursing homes, community centers, and hospitals.
+Drivers need to be extra careful in zones where these vulnerable pedestrians are more likely to cross the road, such as near schools, daycare centers, nursing homes, community centers, and hospitals.
 Areas with increased foot traffic are also higher danger zones for pedestrians.
-This includes downtown Omaha and other urban areas in Nebraska.
-Drivers should always share the road carefully with bicyclists and pedestrians.
+This includes downtown Omaha, Lincoln, and other urban areas in Nebraska.
+Drivers need to always share the road carefully with bicyclists and pedestrians.

 Who Is Liable?